Sunday, October 30, 2011

 revised August 25, 2017

-Since March, I’ve become enchanted with a sense of “psychality,” but April’s not “exactly psychoanalytic” posting (“life, world, text”) didn’t get called psychal-analytic because I had Kaja Silverman’s book in mind.
+Since March, I’ve become enchanted with a sense of “psychalness,” but April’s not “exactly psychoanalytic” posting (“life, world, text”) didn’t get called psychal-analytic because I had Kaja Silverman’s book in mind.
 I now call April’s interest in “self expansiveness” “Philological.”

 I’m anticipating a sense of consilience as some kind of philology of mind.
 So, why not make the “nature” of humanities Philological?
 (Domain constitution is made, not found.)